In Matthew 3:1, John the Baptist says,

 In Romans 6:4 Paul explains that water baptism means burial: “We were buried therefore with him through baptism”.
 The MSG explains it better, “When we are lowered into the water, it is like the burial of Jesus; when we are raised up out of the water, it is like the resurrection of Jesus.”

 When we get down into the water, our old nature goes down with us.
-As we come up in Christ, we are a new creation with our old nature drowned.
+As we come up in Christ, we are a new creation with our old nature dead.
 Unless we accept that we have died in Christ, being baptized makes no sense because only the dead can be buried.
 The reason we step down into the water is to testify that in God’s sight we have already died and by giving our assent to be baptized, we are actually saying yes to our burial.

 Buried Only to Rise Again